luk4skoch/TradeCool/README.md

 It will start the server on port 8080.

-In future, this app will be dockerized.
+In the future, this app will be dockerized.

 ## Authors